-Another method for the synthesis of 2D-TMDs is atomic layer deposition (ALD).^[18] In an ALD cycle, the precursor provides the transition metal atom, and subsequently the coreactant (e.g., H2S gas or plasma) sulfurizes the adsorbed transition metal precursor.
-This happens by self-limiting reactions of the precursor molecules and coreactant species with the available surface chemical groups.^[19] The morphology and properties of the 2D film can be tuned for the desired application by adjusting the process conditions, such as the temperature and pressure.^[20-24] 2D-TMD films grown by ALD are not necessarily similar to 2D-TMD films grown by other methods, e.g., the grain size and uniformity can differ.^[18] ALD has several benefits for 2D-TMD synthesis, i.e., it offers: (i) processes at BEOL-compatible temperatures; (ii) conformal growth as a result of the self-limiting half-reactions, as is required for demanding 3D structures; (iii) optimal thickness control; and (iv) control over the film morphology.
+Another method for the synthesis of 2D-TMDs is atomic layer deposition (ALD) [18].
+In an ALD cycle, the precursor provides the transition metal atom, and subsequently the co-reactant (e.g., H2S gas or plasma) sulfurizes the adsorbed transition metal precursor.
+This happens by self-limiting reactions of the precursor molecules and co-reactant species with the available surface chemical groups [19].
+The morphology and properties of the 2D film can be tuned for the desired application by adjusting the process conditions, such as the temperature and pressure [20]-[24].
+2D-TMD films grown by ALD are not necessarily similar to 2D-TMD films grown by other methods, e.g., the grain size and uniformity can differ [18].
+ALD has several benefits for 2D-TMD synthesis, i.e., it offers: (i) processes at BEOL-compatible temperatures; (ii) conformal growth as a result of the self-limiting half-reactions, as is required for demanding 3D structures; (iii) optimal thickness control; and (iv) control over the film morphology.
 These merits make ALD an interesting alternative to the transfer and CVD processes, especially for barrier synthesis.

-In this work, ALD was used to deposit MoS_2 as diffusion barrier for interconnect technology at 450 °C. The MoS_2 films serve as a demonstrator for ALD 2D-TMD-based Cu diffusion barriers and are tested on planar capacitor structures, following the example of other demonstrator studies.
-Using extensive time-dependent dielectric breakdown (TDDB) measurements, we show that ALD MoS_2 films efficiently block Cu diffusion for different barrier thicknesses and electric fields.
-It is shown that the ALD-grown MoS_2 films have great potential as barrier layers in device applications as they meet the "10 years" industry standard at $E \le 0.5$ MV cm-1.
+In this work, ALD was used to deposit MoS_2 as diffusion barrier for interconnect technology at 450°C. The MoS_2 films serve as a demonstrator for ALD 2D-TMD-based Cu diffusion barriers and are tested on planar capacitor structures, following the example of other demonstrator studies.
+Using extensive time-dependent dielectric breakdown (TDDB) measurements we show that ALD MoS_2 films efficiently block Cu diffusion for different barrier thicknesses and electric fields.
+It is shown that the ALD-grown MoS_2 films have great potential as barrier layers in device applications as they meet the '10 years' industry standard at $E \le 0.5$ MV/cm.

-2. Results and Discussions
+Results and discussions

-MoS2 deposited by ALD consists of small, ≈10 nm, crystalline grains,^[20,25,26] visible in the top-view high-angle annular dark field scanning transmission electron microscopy (HAADF STEM) images of Figure 2A-E. The thickness of each film was measured by atomic force microscopy, see the Supporting Information.
-The Raman spectra confirming the crystallinity and the semiconducting 2H phase of MoS2 (resistivity $\approx 10^9 \,\mu\Omega$ cm) can be found in the Supporting Information as well.
-The growth of ALD MoS2 initially starts with horizontal layers on the substrate and predominantly occurs at the reactive edges of grains.^[20] Vertical structures (fins) can form when two laterally growing grains encounter each other.^[23] Such vertical fins are visible in the STEM images in Figure 2A-E as white lines representing vertical sheets of MoS2.
+MoS2 deposited by ALD consists of small, ~10 nm, crystalline grains [20], [25], [26], visible in the topview high-angle annular dark field scanning transmission electron microscopy (HAADF STEM) images of Figure 2A-E. The thickness of each film was measured by atomic force microscopy (AFM), see the supporting information, SI.
+The Raman spectra confirming the crystallinity and the semiconducting 2H phase of MoS2 (resistivity $^{\sim}10^9 \, \mu\Omega$ cm) can be found in the SI as well.
+The growth of ALD MoS2 initially starts with horizontal layers on the substrate and predominantly occurs at the reactive edges of grains [20].
+Vertical structures (fins) can form when two laterally growing grains encounter each other [23].
+Such vertical fins are visible in the STEM images in Figure 2A-E as white lines representing vertical sheets of MoS2.
 The films are relatively rough due to the presence of fins.
-The 6.5-nm thick MoS2 films have, on average, more fins than the 4.3-nm MoS2 thick films as further quantified in the Supporting Information.
-The fins likely affect the diffusion path of Cu through the MoS2
+The 6.5 nm thick MoS2 films have, on average, more fins than the 4.3 nm MoS2 thick films as further quantified in the SI.
+The fins likely affect the diffusion path of Cu through the MoS2 barrier.
+As shown in Figure 1B, the diffusion of Cu is expected to take place from vertical grain boundary to vertical grain boundary, due to the high energy barrier for diffusion through the basal plane of MoS2 [9].
+Consequently, there is additional lateral (horizontal) diffusion in between the basal planes.
+The diffusion along the grain boundaries is assumed to be faster than the lateral diffusion under the influence of a vertical electric field.
+Fin structures, as schematically shown in Figure 2F, likely add an extra vertical diffusion path.